 3.2.
 A rough idea that will not work.
 We now turn to the discussion of Theorem 1.1 and 1.2.
 In fact, it is easier to think about the proof of 1.2 but not worry about calculating the time bounds.
 Thus, for simplicity, let us think about the index set of fully primitive recursive structures.
-The general outline of the strategy described below comes from that used in [HT17].

 Let $(L_e){e \in \omega}$ be a list of all partially computable linear orders.
-Fix a Σ_1^1 -complete set S, and fix a total computable f such that $L{f(x)}$ is well-ordered iff $x \notin S$.
-We can arrange it so that $x \in S$ always implies $L{f(x)}$ has a fixed isomorphism-type H, the Harrison linear order [Har68].
+Fix a Σ_1^1 -complete set X, and fix a total computable f such that $L{f(x)}$ is well-ordered iff $x \notin X$.
+We can arrange it so that $x \in X$ always implies $L{f(x)}$ has a fixed isomorphism-type H, the Harrison linear order [Har68].

 Even in the polynomial-time proof we will be diagonalising against all primitive recursive structures.
-Recall that the primitive recursive structures can be uniformly computably listed, but this list $(N_e){e \in \omega}$ is itself not primitive recursive.
+Recall that the primitive recursive structures can be uniformly computably listed, but this list $(N_e){e\in\omega}$ is itself not primitive recursive.

 Remark 3.2.
 We could replace this list by the list of all polynomial-time structures, or some infinite list of total structures; this would not affect the proof.
 It will be highly instructive to separate the exact properties of the class that we diagonalise against from the apparatus of the label technique.
-For the sake of this separation, we invite the reader to assume that $(N_e){e \in \omega}$ is a list of all structures that possess some "nice" property \mathcal{P} that is not necessarily "polynomial time"; for example, it could stand for 1-decidable, primitive recursive, or decidable.
+For the sake of this separation, we invite the reader to assume that $(N_e){e\in\omega}$ is a list of all structures that possess some "nice" property \mathcal{P} that is not necessarily "polynomial time"; for example, it could stand for 1-decidable, primitive recursive, or decidable.
 This approach will help the reader to understand the more involved case of automatic structures.
 Many ideas below will still apply for such a "nice" property, regardless what exactly it is.